 The Ethiopian Calendar

-Inside this colorful, wire-bound calendar, you’ll see some of the beautiful faces and programs of the Yezelalem Minch ministry in Ethiopia.
+Inside this calendar, you’ll see some of the beautiful faces and programs of the Yezelalem Minch ministry in Ethiopia.
 Each month shows the corresponding Ethiopian months in Amharic – the primary language of Ethiopia.
-Each day also displays the corresponding Ethiopian date, month, and year, as well as major public holidays in both the USA and Ethiopia.
+Each calendar day also displays the corresponding Ethiopian date, month, and year, as well as major public holidays in both the USA and Ethiopia.